SonNg2k/MStory-API/README.md

 }
 ```

-**Query builder syntax to join tables is terrible.
-In some cases, it generates the correct SQL queries (tested in DataGrip) but fails to read the returned result**
+Query builder syntax to join tables is terrible.
+In some cases, it generates the correct SQL queries (tested in DataGrip) but fails to read the returned result in native NodeJS environment

-**Research the Regex in helpers, error handler, and constants**
+Research the Regex in helpers, error handler, and constants